Sep 01, 2023

 mkdir ~/Steam && cd ~/Steam

-- After that, run a tar command to unzip the file:
+- Run the tar command to extract the file:

 tar xf steamcmd_linux.tar.gz

-- Lastly, enter this line to run the program:
+- Enter this command to run the program:

 3. Use SteamCMD to Download Server Files

-- Now, log in to your Steam account:
+- Run the following command to log in to your Steam account:

 login <username> <password>

-- After validation, open the Steam server management page to create a game server account.
-Now, type 730 for App ID of the base game – CS:GO.
+- Open Steam’s server management page to create a server account.
+Now, type 730 for the App ID.

 4. Start Your CS:GO Server

-./srcds_run -game csgo -console -usercon +game_type 0 +game_mode 1 +mapgroup mg_active +map de_dust2 +sv_setsteamaccount YourLoginToken -net_port_try
+./srcds_run -game csgo -console -usercon +game_type 0 +game_mode 1 +mapgroup mg_mpgroup +map de_mapname +sv_setsteamaccount YourLoginToken -net_port_try 1

 Discover What Other Types of Servers You Can Set Up With VPS Hosting